Charleston County officials mark beginning of hurricane season with emergency response drill

 Another concern high on the minds of county officials, a constant influx of new residents to the area who have never had to prepare for a hurricane.

-“So that’s a major concern, are those that are complacent who don’t understand how violent these storms can be and all the different hazards that’s associated with them,” says Coates.
+“So that’s a major concern, are those that are complacent who don’t understand how violent these storms can be and all the different hazards that are associated with them,” says Coates.

 Safety and preparation is a common goal across the region, county and state in order to be ready and prepared in the event of a major storm.